Skip to content

 Mid-length picks make the best starting points.
 Phoenix Wright: Ace Attorney Trilogy runs about 40 hours across three games, Ghost Trick finishes in 15 hours, and Corpse Party: Blood Covered wraps in 12 hours if you skip the extra chapters.
 If you want the closest length match, pick Zero Escape: Nine Hours, Nine Persons, Nine Doors at about 30 hours per route.

-For more mystery-adjacent picks, our guide to games like Detroit: Become Human covers the narrative-adventure sibling genre.
+For more mystery-adjacent picks, the guide to games like Detroit: Become Human covers the narrative-adventure sibling genre.
 If you’re curious how the series itself inspired other media, the list of books based on video games includes Danganronpa’s own novel tie-ins.

 #Bottom Line